The 59 metre classic motor yacht Marala has been spotted on sea trials in Falmouth after a "painstaking" two-year restoration project at Pendennis.

-Built in steel by Camper and Nicholsons in 1931, Marala arrived at Pendennis' Falmouth facility in August 2019 to undergo a rigorous 18-month programme of work with the aim of restoring the yacht to her former glory.
+Originally built in steel by Camper and Nicholsons in 1931, Marala arrived at Pendennis' Falmouth facility in August 2019 to undergo a rigorous programme of work with the aim of restoring the yacht to her former glory.

-The restoration will specifically focus on retaining Marala’s original character of the 1930s era, while modernising on board systems and technology.
-The yard will restore the yacht’s profile to her original lines while carrying out a complete paint programme and refurbishment of the yacht’s teak decks.
+The focus of the restoration was to retain Marala’s original character of the 1930s era, while modernising on board systems and technology.
+The yard set out to restore the yacht’s profile to her original lines while carrying out a complete paint programme and refurbishment of the yacht’s teak decks.

-Other work will include upgrades to the yacht’s steelwork, as well as domestic and electrical systems.
-London design studio Muza Lab has been commissioned to redesign the interior décor, as well as overhaul the guest area.
-Pendennis said the new interior design will “respect and celebrate the 1930s spirit of the vessel”.
+Other work included upgrades to the yacht’s steelwork, as well as domestic and electrical systems.
+London design studio Muza Lab was commissioned to redesign the interior décor, as well as overhaul the guest area.
+Pendennis said the new interior design “respects and celebrates the 1930s spirit of the vessel”.

 Joint managing director of Pendennis, Mike Carr, said the yard’s track record of carrying out complex restoration projects on yachts including Haida 1929 and Shamrock V has given the company “a deep respect for preserving the heritage of these yachts for generations to come.”